jdupak/diploma-thesis/src/00_thesis.md

 >     Foo(x)
 > }
 > ```
-> **Example:** This very simple code will be used as an example throughout this section.
+> **Example:** This simple code snippet will serve as our example through this section.

 >```text
 > Fn {